bsmccain/Plex-Automatic-Preroll/README.md

 https://smarthomepursuits.com/configure-plex-automatic-prerolls-on-windows/

 ## Settings
 The config.ini file is created through the script for ease of use.
-Optionaly you can just create it by hand by filling in the exampleconfig.ini file and then renaming it to config.ini.
-If you need to update it than you can edit the config.ini file.
+Optionally you can just create it by hand by filling in the exampleconfig.ini file and then renaming it to config.ini.
+If you need to update it then you can edit the config.ini file.

 Below is an example of the config file: